 In addition to the extension, the IRS is offering relief for failure to furnish statements to certain employees enrolled in a self-insured health plan.
-The IRS will not impose a penalty for failure to furnish Form 1095-C to any employee enrolled in an ALE’s self-insured health plan who is not a full-time employee for any month of 2020 if certain conditions are met.
+The IRS will not impose a penalty for failure to furnish Form 1095-C to any employee enrolled in an ALE’s self-insured health plan who is not a full-time employee for any month of the year if certain conditions are met.

 Furthermore, the IRS will not impose a penalty for reporting incorrect or incomplete information on Tax Forms 1095-C if you make a good faith effort to comply with the information reporting requirements.

 To read more about penalties, see IRS information on reporting penalties.

 Professional Employer Organizations (PEOs), such as Justworks, can ensure that Form 1095-C is furnished to employees and filed with the IRS on time.